Barbara Palmer, 1st Duchess of Cleveland: Marriage

-Tall, voluptuous, with masses of brunette hair, slanting, heavy-lidded violet eyes, alabaster skin, and a sensuous, sulky mouth, Barbara Villiers was considered one of the most beautiful of the Royalist women, but her lack of fortune left her with reduced marriage prospects.
-Her first serious romance was with Philip Stanhope, 2nd Earl of Chesterfield, but he was searching for a rich wife; he wed Elizabeth Butler in 1660.
-On 14 April 1659 she married Roger Palmer (later 1st Earl of Castlemaine), a Roman Catholic, against his family's wishes; his father predicted that she would make him one of the most miserable men in the world.
+Tall, voluptuous, with masses of dark brown hair, slanting, heavy-lidded violet eyes, alabaster skin, and a sensuous, sulky mouth, Barbara Villiers was considered one of the most beautiful of the Royalist women, but her lack of fortune left her with reduced marriage prospects.
+Her first serious romance was with Philip Stanhope, 2nd Earl of Chesterfield, but he was searching for a rich wife; he married Elizabeth Butler in 1660.
+On 14 April 1659, she married Roger Palmer (later 1st Earl of Castlemaine), a Roman Catholic, against his family's wishes; his father predicted that she would make him one of the most miserable men in the world.
 The Palmers had joined the ambitious group of supplicants who sailed for Brussels at the end of 1659.
 In 1660, Barbara became the King's mistress, and on 20 August 1660 was awarded two pennies seigniorage on every Troy pound of silver minted into coins.
-As a reward for her services, the King created her husband Baron Limerick the Earl of Castlemaine in 1661.
-These titles were given with the stipulation that they would only be passed down through Roger's heirs by Barbara, and thus served as a way for the King to indirectly secure an inheritance for his illegitimate children.
+As a reward for her services, the King created her husband Baron Limerick and Earl of Castlemaine in 1661.
+These titles were given with the stipulation that they would be passed down only through Roger's heirs by Barbara, thereby serving as an indirect way for the King to secure an inheritance for his illegitimate children.
 The two officially separated in 1662, after the birth of her first son.
 It has been claimed that Roger, Lord Castlemaine, did not father any of his wife's children.

 Royal mistress

 Lady Castlemaine's influence over the King waxed and waned throughout her tenure as royal mistress.
 At her height, her influence was so great that she has been called "The Uncrowned Queen", and she was known to assert her influence with the King over the actual Queen, Catherine of Braganza.
 This initially began upon the Queen's landing at Portsmouth.
 Samuel Pepys reported that the customary bonfire outside Lady Castlemaine's house was left conspicuously unlit for the Queen's arrival.
-In point of fact, she planned to give birth to her and Charles' second child at Hampton Court Palace while the royal couple were honeymooning.
+In point of fact, Lady Castlemaine planned to give birth to her and Charles' second child at Hampton Court Palace while the royal couple were honeymooning.

 Of her six children, five were acknowledged by Charles as his.
 Charles did not believe he sired the youngest, but he was coerced into legally owning paternity by Lady Castlemaine: